 Broward Water Partnership

-Launched in October 2011, the Broward Water Partnership (BWP) has promoted water conservation throughout Broward County through various forms of media.
+Launched in October 2011, the Broward Water Partnership (BWP) is a coalition of 18 Broward County municipalities and water utilities created to educate residents and businesses about water resources and the importance of conserving water for current and future sustainability.
+The BWP has promoted water conservation throughout Broward County through various forms of media.
 It has awarded rebates to participating residents and businesses.
 Participants’ conservation efforts in 2013 alone saved 78,474,110 gallons of water in Broward County.
-It is important that everyone continues or adopts good water conservation habits to meet our current and future needs so we can avoid very expensive alternate water sources.

 The result of the BWP endeavors and the community support for water conservation has been acknowledged!
 The National Association of Counties (NACO) awarded the Broward Water Partnership its 2012 Achievement Award for the BWP’s submittal, “Conservation Pays: A Regional Partnership in Water Conservation.”
 In 2013 the Florida Section of the American Water Works Association awarded the BWP a Best in Class during the annual Water Conservation Awards of Excellence.